-This hands-on, collaborative course introduces students to design principles and design elements while learning Adobe Express applications.
+This hands-on, collaborative course introduces students to design principles and design elements while learning a variety of graphic art applications.
 Students will also explore 3D graphical design through design and fabrication projects by using TinkerCAD and 3D printing as well as Design Space and the Cricut Maker.